 TNC LITRATURE 2021

-Supreme Actresses: Iconic Black Women Who Revolutionized Hollywood
+Iconic Black Women Who Revolutionised Hollywood

 Hey Marcellas, it's great to have the opportunity to talk with you again.
 How have you been keeping during these strange times?

 I know things have been odd since the spring of 2020.
 Yet somehow, I managed to flourish.
 I sold Supreme Actresses, my second book in two years, during the height of the pandemic and the start of the BLM protests.

 Besides writing and publishing a new book, have you been able to use this time to explore any long-dormant hobbies or interests?

 I pivoted from fashion styling to casting television shows.
 I worked non-stop during the pandemic, casting Supermarket Sweep, Small Fortune, and HBO Max's streetwear competition, The Hype.
 I found the winning designer!

 Your debut book Supreme Models was a huge success.
 I let out a little scream when I saw it on the shelves in Barcelona & Madrid.
 Did you imagine you would get the type of response you got for the book?